KroSheChKa/SteamEmoticonsFilter/README.md

 **What the program can do:**
 - removes duplicates
 - removes blacklist emoticons
-- divide the emoticons in different ways by changing [this]() preferences
 - сhange the order of emoticons and distribute them to different number of showcases by changing [this](https://github.com/KroSheChKa/SteamEmoticonsFilter/edit/main/README.md#setting-preferences) preferences

 # Setting preferences